ridhamsood-rrc/Assignment_3_ISD/README.md

 patterns add scalability and simplifies the functionality of the service charges.

+Assignment 3: Incorporating Graphical User Interface(GUI)  into the PiXELL-River Financial banking system.
+The end product will include a lookup window from which users can view existing Client and corresponding Bank Account Data.

 ## Encapsulation

 The Encapsulation in the BankAccount class was achieved by defining various